Nzen/SplainTime/readme.md

 ### License

-Though I like the spirit of WTFPL, SplainTime is released as [Fair License](http://fairlicense.org/)
+Though I like the spirit of WTFPL, SplainTime is released as [Fair License](http://fairlicense.org/) So,

+SplainTime &copy; Nicholas Prado
+Usage of the works is permitted provided that this instrument is retained with the works, so that any entity that uses the works is notified of this instrument.

+DISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.